Deveryware/ansible-role-sonar/README.md

 JDBC settings for a connection to a MySQL database.
 Defaults presume the database resides on localhost and is only accessible on the SonarQube server itself.

+    sonar_previous_version_backup: False

+Turn into True if you want to backup the previous version when upgrading.

 ## Dependencies

   - geerlingguy.java